Gumbo Unplugged

 Gumbo Unplugged is the third live album and fifth overall by American singer-songwriter PJ Morton.
 It was released on March 9, 2018, by Morton Records, as the follow-up to his fourth studio album Gumbo (2017).
-The album is entirely live recorded and features guest appearances by Keyon Harrold, BJ the Chicago Kid, Lecrae, and R&B singer Anthony Hamilton's back-up group, The HamilTones.
+The album is entirely live recorded and features guest appearances by Keyon Harrold, BJ the Chicago Kid, Lecrae, and R&B singer Anthony Hamilton's back-up group, The HamilTones, YEBBA.